 About Our Work

 For a person to think, act, or feel, the neurons in a person’s brain must communicate continuously, rapidly, and repeatedly.
-This communication occurs at synapses, specialized junctions that allow neurons to exchange information on a millisecond timescale and that organize neurons in vast overlapping circuits.
-When stimulated, a presynaptic neuron releases a chemical neurotransmitter signal that diffuses across the synaptic cleft to react with postsynaptic receptor neurons or muscle cells.
+This communication occurs at synapses, specialized junctions that allow neurons to exchange information on a millisecond timescale and that organize neurons into vast overlapping circuits.

-Thomas Südhof’s laboratory studies how synapses form in the brain, how their properties are specified, and how they accomplish the rapid and precise signaling that forms the basis for all information processing by the brain.
-The formation and specification of synapses, their properties and plasticity determine the input-output relations of neural circuits, and thus underlie all brain function.
-Moreover, increasing evidence links impairments in synaptic transmission to disorders such as Alzheimer’s diseases, schizophrenia, and autism, and Südhof’s laboratory aims to contribute to the understanding of these and related disorders.
+Our laboratory studies how synapses form in the brain, how their properties are specified, and how they accomplish the rapid and precise signaling that forms the basis for all information processing by the brain.
+The establishment and specification of synapses, their properties and plasticity determine the input-output relations of neural circuits, and thus underlie all brain function.
+Moreover, increasing evidence links impairments in synaptic transmission to disorders such as Alzheimer’s diseases, schizophrenia, and autism.
+Thus, our laboratory also aims to contribute to the understanding of neuropsychiatric and neurodegenerative disorders.

 In these projects, our laboratory is studying a range of key synaptic adhesion molecules, such as neurexins and latrophilins that, together with their many intra- and extracellular binding partners, make and shape synapses.
 These molecules dictate the establishment of synapses, render synapses functional, and endow synapses with specific properties, such as the ability to undergo long-term potentiation.
-Moreover, mutations in neurexins and their ligands, chiefly neuroligins, have been observed in autism spectrum disorders and in schizophrenia, suggesting that their role in shaping synaptic communication is impaired in these diseases.
+Moreover, mutations in neurexins and their ligands, chiefly neuroligins, are observed in autism spectrum disorders and in schizophrenia, suggesting that their role in shaping synaptic communication is impaired in these diseases.
 Furthermore, we are investigating how secreted glial proteins such as ApoE or SPARCL1 promote synapse formation by binding to specific cell-surface receptors.
 To study synapse formation and its impairments in disease, we use an interdisciplinary approach ranging from structural biology and mouse genetics to electrophysiology and behavior, using as model systems both mice and human neurons trans-differentiated from stem cell